 1 9 7 1 – 1 9 8 7 (UK)

-This was followed in 1970 by Disco 2, similar in approach but this time based around a magazine format, featuring reports on and performances by several bands.
+This was followed in 1970 by Disco 2 (or Lineup’s Disco 2 as it was initially billed), similar in approach but this time based around a magazine format, featuring reports on and performances by several bands.

 Finally came The Old Grey Whistle Test on 21 September 1971.
 The new BBC2 show was essentially a compilation of performances by several bands with the odd feature thrown in for good measure.

 Most of the artists performed live in the studio, but some overseas-based or otherwise unavailable acts were represented either by promotional films or collections of archive clips compiled by Philip Jenkinson, which for some reason tended to feature a disturbingly high concentration of animated mice driving cars!

 Early shows were broadcast from a continuity studio (on the fourth floor of BBC Television Centre) designed not to hold musical icons-in-the-making but one man and a desk.
 The original budget for the show was a miserly £500.

 The space and budget limitations accounted for the stripped-back look of the show.
 With space at a premium, there was no room for a cyclorama – a curtain backdrop – leaving the studio walls bare and exposed, but the team decided to embrace this visual austerity and use it to their advantage.